 Thomas Ball Barratt was born in Albaston, England on the 22nd of July, 1862 into a family of strong Wesleyan Methodists.
 His family moved to Norway while he was yet very young.
 As a Methodist minister Barratt Pastored several churches in Norway, translated a number of books from English into Norwegian (he was bilingual), and defended the Methodist cause in Norway.
 He went to America in 1906 to raise funds for their Mission work in Oslo.
 While staying at A.B.
 Simpson's missionary home he received a mighty 'touch' of the anointing of God.
 At first he called this the baptism in the Holy Ghost.

-But before long there was probably more opposition from the religious press in Britain to this Pentecostal experience than any where else.
-Over these years Barratt was instrumental in taking Pentecost to Sweden, Switzerland, Holland and even India.
-Later in 1909 after ministering in Syria, Palestine and India he returned and spoke at the Sion College annual Convention in London then at the now annual Sunderland convention.
-He sent out a regular paper called 'The Victory of the Cross' published in German, Swedish, Norwegian, Finnish, Spanish and Russian.
-His books and writings were of great influence to Pentecostal leaders and churches across Europe.
+But before long there was probably more opposition from the religious press in Britain to this Pentecostal experience than any where else in Europe or the world.
+Over the following years Barratt was very instrumental in taking Pentecost to Sweden, Switzerland, Holland and even India.
+Later in 1909 after ministering in Syria, Palestine, and India he returned and spoke at the Sion College annual Convention in London then at the now annual Sunderland convention.
+Barratt sent out a regular paper called The Victory of the Cross published in German, Swedish, Norwegian, Finnish, Spanish and Russian.
+His books and writings were of great influence and importance to Pentecostal leaders and churches across Europe.

-In 1910 in answer to a Divine call he started Pentecostal Centres in Copenhagen, Gothenburg and Christiania.
+In 1910 in answer to a Divine call he settled down to establish Pentecostal Centres in Copenhagen, Gothenburg and Christiania.
 These were to be years of building unity between revival centres in Europe and of building up the Church of God as a living witness.
 For the rest of his days he pastored the Filadelfia Church in Oslo though he continued to travel, especially in Europe.
-His hearts desire was to have Jesus as the centre of the church and all that they did.
-He said 'As regards salvation by justification we are Lutherans.
+His hearts desire was to have Jesus as the centre of their church and all that they did.
+He said "As regards salvation by justification we are Lutherans.
 In baptismal formula, we are Baptists.
 As regards sanctification, we are Methodists.
 In aggressive evangelism we are as the Salvation Army.
-But as regards the baptism in the Holy Spirit, we are Pentecostal.'
+But as regards the baptism in the Holy Spirit, we are Pentecostal."

 Thomas Ball Barratt truly was a Pioneer of Pentecost in Europe.

-But before long there was probably more opposition from the religious press in Britain to this Pentecostal experience than any where else.
-Over these years Barratt was instrumental in taking Pentecost to Sweden, Switzerland, Holland and even India.
-Later in 1909 after ministering in Syria, Palestine and India he returned and spoke at the Sion College annual Convention in London then at the now annual Sunderland convention.
-He sent out a regular paper called 'The Victory of the Cross' published in German, Swedish, Norwegian, Finnish, Spanish and Russian.
-His books and writings were of great influence to Pentecostal leaders and churches across Europe.
+But before long there was probably more opposition from the religious press in Britain to this Pentecostal experience than any where else in Europe or the world.
+Over the following years Barratt was very instrumental in taking Pentecost to Sweden, Switzerland, Holland and even India.
+Later in 1909 after ministering in Syria, Palestine, and India he returned and spoke at the Sion College annual Convention in London then at the now annual Sunderland convention.
+Barratt sent out a regular paper called The Victory of the Cross published in German, Swedish, Norwegian, Finnish, Spanish and Russian.
+His books and writings were of great influence and importance to Pentecostal leaders and churches across Europe.

-In 1910 in answer to a Divine call he started Pentecostal Centres in Copenhagen, Gothenburg and Christiania.
+In 1910 in answer to a Divine call he settled down to establish Pentecostal Centres in Copenhagen, Gothenburg and Christiania.
 These were to be years of building unity between revival centres in Europe and of building up the Church of God as a living witness.
 For the rest of his days he pastored the Filadelfia Church in Oslo though he continued to travel, especially in Europe.
-His hearts desire was to have Jesus as the centre of the church and all that they did.
-He said 'As regards salvation by justification we are Lutherans.
+His hearts desire was to have Jesus as the centre of their church and all that they did.
+He said "As regards salvation by justification we are Lutherans.
 In baptismal formula, we are Baptists.
 As regards sanctification, we are Methodists.
 In aggressive evangelism we are as the Salvation Army.
-But as regards the baptism in the Holy Spirit, we are Pentecostal.'
+But as regards the baptism in the Holy Spirit, we are Pentecostal."

 Thomas Ball Barratt truly was a Pioneer of Pentecost in Europe.